B L Arch, Assoc Dip Sculpture (Chair)

 “I am continuously inspired by the integral role community cultural development has in fertilising social exchange, building arts practice and forging new initiatives to contribute to a vibrant community lifestyle.”

+Jack is deputy Chair of the ACT Minister’s Creative Council and a member of the Childers Group arts advocacy body.
 In 2014, Jack completed his Master of Management (Arts & Cultural Management) from UniSA, and also holds a Bachelor of Arts (Digital Arts) from the ANU.
-Jack is a member of the Childers Group arts advocacy body of the ACT.
+He is passionate about the arts and its extraordinary ability to bring together, give voice and make change.

 Creative Program Officer